- Apply to Toledo Law

 - You can be sued.

-A defaulted student loan can be rehabilitated, consolidated, stretched out, or discharged due to disability, but cannot be discharged in bankruptcy.
+A defaulted student loan can be rehabilitated, or discharged due to disability, but cannot be discharged in bankruptcy.
 For more information and to learn what actions to take if you default on your loan(s), see the Department of Education’s Default Resolution Group Web site.

-If at any time, a student decides to leave the College of Law, it is absolutely necessary for the student to make an appointment with a counselor in the Law Financial Aid Office for an exit interview before the student leaves the campus.
+If at any time, a student decides to leave the College of Law, or drops below half-time enrollment it is absolutely necessary for the student to make an appointment with a counselor in the Law Financial Aid Office for an exit interview before the student leaves the campus, or drops classes.
 This applies to students who are taking a leave of absence, withdrawing, transferring to another institution, or who are dismissed from the College of Law.

 Exit interviews are conducted to inform students of their rights and responsibilities regarding student loans, to review their payment terms and options, and to assist with debt management counseling.